Founder — CEO

 Dr Chris Wright

 Chris joined Iprova from a medical start-up company where he was a technical consultant.
 He studied biology as an undergraduate at Imperial College, has an MSc in tissue engineering and bio-materials, and a PhD in mechanical engineering and neuroscience from UCL.
 His interest in science and engineering started at an early age, culminating with the construction of a hovercraft during his school days.
-While at Iprova Chris has created over 70 inventions which have been subject to patent filings by companies such as Sony, Panasonic and Philips.
+While at Iprova, Chris has created over 200 inventions which have been subject to patent filings by companies such as Sony, Nokia, Panasonic and Philips, amongst many others.

 “Innovating at the cutting edge of many technical frontiers is a challenging, fun and very fulfilling experience — I love it!”